wcko87/bms-checklist/index.md

+# BMS Production Checklist

-# Things to look out for during BMS production
+## Things to look out for during BMS production

 ### Encode BMS files in SHIFT-JIS
 If using ubmsc, go to Options -> General Options and change the Text Encoding option to SHIFT-JIS.
 This matters if you are using japanese or otherwise non-ASCII characters in your title/artist etc.